Darth Plagueis: Legends

-In April 2014, Lucasfilm rebranded most of the licensed Star Wars novels and comics produced since the originating 1977 film Star Wars as Star Wars Legends and declared them non-canon to the franchise.
+In April 2014, Lucasfilm rebranded most of the licensed Star Wars Expanded Universe material produced since the originating 1977 film Star Wars as Star Wars Legends and declared it non-canon to the franchise.
 Star Wars Legends literature elaborates on Plagueis' life, apprenticeship under the Bith Sith Lord Darth Tenebrous, and mentorship of Palpatine, up until his death at the latter's hands.